Call for Submissions: New Profit to Make Investment in Organizations Working Towards Health EquityOctober 6, 2021

 - The organization has been in existence for longer than 5 years but has had full-time staff for less than 5 years.

 Our programming is designed to support early-stage organizations and individual social entrepreneurs and we want to make sure there is alignment between your organization’s needs and what we have to offer.
 Please email email@example.com if you have further questions.

 If you are interested in joining the Health Equity Cohort, please fill out an application here by 5pm ET on November 16.
 Selected organizations will receive a $100K unrestricted Catalyze Investment grant along with New Profit cohort-based capacity-building support and participation in a peer learning community over the course of one year.

 NOTE: If you have already applied – thank you!
 Your application will be read as submitted, and there is no need to re-submit.
 However, if you would like to update any part of your application, you are welcome to do so by submitting a new application here.

-New Profit is excited to announce that we are now accepting applications for our Health Equity Cohort.
+New Profit is now accepting applications for our Health Equity Cohort.
 Up to eight nonprofit organizations will receive a one-year $100,000 investment of unrestricted resources, in-kind capacity building support, and participation in a peer learning community through a collaboration between New Profit and Deloitte’s Health Equity Institute.

 New Profit is seeking early-stage systems change leaders who are working to shift the underlying conditions that create health inequities across an individual lifespan and generations.
 Our intention is to expand the impact of social entrepreneurs working in the health equity space—within and beyond the field of healthcare itself —to drive toward more equitable health outcomes at scale.